vthps/Phantom8/README.md

 # Phantom8
-This repo is all of the code for the Human Powered Submarine team of Virginia Tech
+This repo is all of the code for the Human Powered Submarine team of Virginia Tech for Phantom 8

 # Development process